Peer effect analysis with latent processes: Causality, stochastic process, and likelihood

 Identification relies on our ability to separate information about cross-sectional variation in rates and social influence effects.
 In the complete network of Example \ref{complete_network_example}, this is not possible without further information because once a single person opts in, everybody else is subject to social influence and there is no additional information about baseline rates.
-Most real-life networks, however, are much sparser or exhibit a block structure due to a sampling scheme that targets villages, classrooms, etc. This provides the necessary information for identification, as formalized below.
+Most real-life networks, however, are much sparser or exhibit a block structure due to a sampling scheme that targets villages, classrooms, etc. I show how this provides the necessary information for identification under the two regimes: the network consists of components or blocks which do not interact, or are sufficiently sparse.
+In the latter case, I make use of the assumption that degrees are bounded, which has been invoked in the literature to consider sparser networks (\textit{e.g.}, \citet{de2018identifying}, though it can be relaxed to a slow degree growth rate.